 You may or may not have heard of Sigma Phi Epsilon at Tufts disaffiliating from their national organization.
 If not, here’s the story.
 Why is this important?

 A little over a year ago I wrote post that referred to the old tale of the pied piper.
 In that post, the suggestion was made that we who work in Fraternity & Sorority Life should be mindful of who pays our bills, for there will come a point where members may consider their dues (both IFC and national dues) to be better used elsewhere.

-I don’t think that what happened at Tufts will result in a mass exodus from Sig Ep or any fraternity (going local is increasingly harder to do, particularly when you need insurance for your local chapter), but I do think it may signal to more chapters that they have a voice in the direction of their campus community and national headquarters.
+I don’t think that what happened at Tufts will result in a mass exodus from Sig Ep or any fraternity (it seems most campus professionals are biased in favor of [inter]national fraternities), but I do think it may signal to more chapters that they ultimately hold the cards in choosing their chapter’s future.

 My personal opinion is that these men, or men in similar situations, may be missing an opportunity.
 As Sig Eps, they could use their affiliation to call out publicly what they believe is lacking in their network of chapters.
 They could stand on the floor of a national meeting and call out the behavior or actions of other groups.

-In any case, what has just happened at Tufts should serve as a warning, but not a precedent.
-The costs of going local are too high to be realistic for most chapters at most schools, but it’s clear that students on all sides of all isles are going to demand more (or less) of the communities they find themselves in.
+In any case, what has happened at Tufts should serve as a warning, but not yet a precedent.
+The opportunity cost of going local is still too high for most chapters at most schools, but it’s clear that students on all sides of all isles are going to demand more (or less) of the communities they find themselves in.

 Update 3/2018: I’ve edited some paragraphs of this post for clarity.
 I’d also like to note that since posting this, a sorority at Harvard has disaffiliated with its national office to become a co-ed organization and another chapter of Sigma Phi Epsilon at the University of Chicago (where there is a lax relationship between the university and Greek-letter organizations) has split into a local group and the remnants of the SigEp chapter.